-- Continue the EU accession negotiations that were already launched.
+Continue the EU accession negotiations that were already launched.
 Volt supports continuing the existing efforts for access of Western Balkan countries; new candidates should be admitted as soon as appropriate.
-Accession should remain conditional on meeting rule of law and democratic standards.
-However, Volt calls for negotiations to start with the necessary judicial reforms, rather than postponing them to the end of the accession process as was the case in former negotiations.580 - ➤ Implement measures to combat corruption.
+Accession should remain conditional on meeting the rule of law and democratic standards.
+However, Volt calls for negotiations to start with the necessary judicial reforms, rather than postponing them to the end of the accession process as was the case in former negotiations {613}.

+Implement measures to combat

+corruption.
 In line with our strong stance on the rule of law and transparency, Volt supports strong penalties for corruption or soliciting bribes, as well as the introduction of digital tools for certain services to limit the possibility of bribery and corruption.
 Such measures must be a prerequisite for accession to the Union in order to ensure transparent and accountable governance.
-The Western Balkan States need to be encouraged to tackle the problems of corruption and organised crime, especially in relation to drugs and weapons trafficking.
-Volt also supports increased contacts and working partnerships between Western Balkan law enforcement agencies and https://www.cia.gov/library/publications/the-world-factbook/geos/ri.html https://www.imf.org/~/media/Files/Publications/REO/EUR/2017/November/eur-reo-chapter-2.ashx?la=en The IMF uses the example of Romania, where emphasis was made on facilitating foreign investment and attempts to reform the judiciary were resisted.
-Serbia's approach to judicial reform is also considered flawed and incomplete.
+The Western Balkan States need to be encouraged to tackle the problems of corruption and organised crime, especially in relation to drugs and weapons trafficking {614.1,614.2,614.3}.
+Volt also supports increased contacts and working partnerships between Western Balkan law enforcement agencies and Member States, in order to intercept illegal traffic flows and strengthen the rule of law.